kemalyst/kemalyst/README.md

 ### Router

-The router will perform a lookup based on the method and path and return the chain of handlers you specify in the routes.cr file.
+The router will perform a lookup based on the method and path and return the chain of handlers you specify in the `/config/routes.cr` file.

 An example of a route would be:
 ```